dfroberg/zetachain-notifier/README.md

 # Zetachain Community Notifier

-Work in progress on making it pretty, but it works.
+Work trial for Zetachain SRE team, implemenation of community notifier.
+Enjoy it if you find use for it :)

-Artifacts for mac & linux (ubuntu) are stored in the github workflow runs.
+Artifacts for mac (unsigned) & linux (ubuntu) are stored in the github workflow runs.

 ## Setup